Even if you were to buy two exact same monitors, their image quality and performance will be at least slightly different due to panel variance.

 This includes contrast ratio, brightness, color gamut and accuracy, picture uniformity, variable refresh rate performance, overclocking, and display defects such as dead/stuck pixels, backlight bleeding, IPS/VA glow, etc.

-You’ve probably seen terms such as panel variance or panel lottery here and there, and wondered what exactly do they imply.
+You’ve probably seen the terms panel variance or panel lottery here and there, and wondered what exactly do they imply.

-Because each monitor is at least slightly different, even if it is the exact same model, its image quality and performance will vary across individual units.
+Because each monitor is at least slightly different, even if it is the exact same model, the image quality and performance will vary across individual units.

 So, if you were to buy two or more same monitors, these are the things that might be different due to panel variance.

 A contrast ratio is a ratio between the brightest white and the darkest black produced by the display, and it’s arguably the most important specification when it comes to image quality.

 When a monitor manufacturer specifies a contrast ratio of 1,000:1, for example, it’s actually more of a round number.